Skip to main content

 Growth Hormone (GH) is released by the pituitary gland in pulses, primarily during deep sleep.
 It is a master anabolic hormone, meaning it promotes building and repair.
 GH stimulates the liver to produce Insulin-Like Growth Factor 1 (IGF-1), which mediates most of its effects.

 Together, GH and IGF-1 are responsible for maintaining lean body mass, regulating fat metabolism, supporting bone density, and facilitating cellular repair.
-The in GH production, known as somatopause, contributes significantly to sarcopenia (age-related muscle loss), increased body fat (particularly visceral fat), and slower recovery from injury.
+The age-related decline in GH production, known as somatopause, contributes significantly to sarcopenia (age-related muscle loss), increased body fat (particularly visceral fat), and slower recovery from injury.

 Two individuals embody patient empowerment through hands-on lifestyle intervention, nurturing growth.
 This visual metaphor captures holistic wellness outcomes, advocating for hormone optimization, metabolic health, optimal cellular function, endocrine balance, and vibrant vitality restoration